facebook/infer/_docs/01-analyzing-apps-or-projects.md

 ### Using a compilation database

-Many build systems like cmake, Xcode or Buck generates compilation database. infer is able to use this database directly, simplifying its usage.
+Many build systems like cmake, Xcode or Buck generate compilation databases. infer is able to use this database directly, simplifying its usage.

 ```bash
 infer --compilation-database compile_commands.json